 — Roy Livingstone, ex-POW

 A significant portion of these men did not work the TBR but went to Japan (some after working the TBR).
 Others went to Borneo or Sumatra (where they worked the lesser known Sumatra Railway).
 A few never left the island of Java where most of them began their journey through hell.

-The two main groups who became prisoners of the Japanese in March 1942 were comprised of Texas National Guardsmen who were federalized and then destined for the Philippines but were diverted to Australia then Java when the Japanese overran the Philippine Islands.
+The first of the two main groups who became prisoners of the Japanese in March 1942 was comprised of Texas National Guardsmen who were federalized and then destined for the Philippines but were diverted to Australia then Java when the Japanese overran the Philippine Islands.
 The second group were the survivors of the sinking of the USS HOUSTON (CA-30) off the coast of Java on the night of 28 FEB – 1 MAR 1942.